 - Advocacy organizations currently working with the public sector on improving specific aspects of the policy environment.

 In sum, the Policy Hack is intended to help those who are ready to move from a relatively well-defined policy idea to an early implementation or tested policy stage.

 If you are interested in participating in the Policy Hack, please send your application to firstname.lastname@example.org.
 Your email application needs to present the idea you wish to hack at SNS.
 You may apply by submitting your policy idea via the Public Policy Lean Canvas.
 Applications will be accepted on a rolling basis.

-If you are not currently in a position to move forward with a specific policy proposal, but perhaps you have recently implemented a policy change, you may also request to become one of peer members in specific Policy Hack teams (see 2017 policy hack teams as an example) and help those who are just undergoing change.
+If you are not currently in a position to move forward with a specific policy proposal, but perhaps you have recently implemented a policy change, you may also request to become one of peer members in specific Policy Hack teams and help those who are just undergoing change.
 You can use the Policy Hack as an appetizer for upcoming policy changes without going through a policy change yourself.